What happens on a jury?

 As a juror, you sit in the jury box and listen to the arguments presented by the prosecution and defence lawyers, and the evidence offered to support their case.

 After the evidence has been presented and the judge has summed up the case, the judge asks the jury to retire to consider its verdict.
-You then proceed to a separate jury room to consider the evidence and come to a fair decision—the verdict.
+You then proceed to a separate jury room to consider the evidence and come to a verdict.

 Going home or staying overnight